 As part of your Enterprise subscription to ProductPlan, you can make signing in to ProductPlan easier by integrating with your organization’s Single Sign-On (SSO) solution.
 Using SSO for your team in ProductPlan requires an Enterprise Subscription.

-You can now configure and upload your team's SSO connection directly within the application on the Security page.
+You can configure and upload your team's SSO connection directly within ProductPlan on the Security page.
 This is a feature your Customer Success Manager will need to turn on for your account.
-We support most SAML 2.0 identity providers including Active Directory (Azure), Ping, Google Apps, Okta, OneLogin, Centrify and more.
+We support most SAML 2.0 identity providers including Okta, Azure Active Directory, Ping, Google Apps, OneLogin, Centrify and more.

 If no email attribute is found, we will default to the subject’s name identifier (NameID)